 Stay Positive and Keep at It

 Relapses may happen.
 It’s actually quite common with the addiction recovery process.
 To successfully achieve long-term sobriety, try to maintain positive thinking throughout the recovery process.
 Never give up hope.
 Learn how to change the way that you think.
 Get rid of all negative emotions, and learn coping strategies to deal with any obstacles that may get in the way.
-A healthy mental state is the key to a successfully recovery.
+A healthy mental state is the key to a successful recovery.

 There are many different ways to maintain a positive mindset, as mentioned above.
 Different types of behavioral therapies may also recommend different tactics and techniques.
 Learn how to love yourself again or even go on a 7-day mental diet.
 Try out all of the recommendations to find out what works for you.